Aquilae70/Aquilae70.github.io/source/_posts/Sorting-Algorithms-1.md

 excerpt: >-
   Sorting algorithms are the backbone of computer science and play a critical role in organizing data efficiently.
-In this comprehensive guide, we'll delve into 7 core sorting algorithms, including their theoretical foundations, complexities, and practical implementations.
+In this comprehensive guide, we'll delve into 3 core sorting algorithms: Insertion Sort, Merge Sort and Heap Sort, including their theoretical foundations, complexities, and practical implementations.
 mathjax: true
 date: 2023-04-19 09:05:24
 ---

 Sorting algorithms are the backbone of computer science and play a critical role in organizing data efficiently.
 In this comprehensive guide, we'll delve into 7 core sorting algorithms, including their theoretical foundations, complexities, and practical implementations.
+This part, lets concentrate on the first 3 algorithms: Insertion Sort, Merge Sort and Heap Sort.

 From _Insertion Sort_ to _Bucket Sort_, I will try to explain them in the most intuitive and easy-to-understand ways.
 Get ready to elevate your coding skills to new heights!